voorhoede/lean-web-kit/readme.md

 ### Getting started

+A complete step by step guide can be found [here.](https://leanwebkit.voorhoede.nl/en/getting-started/) This guide will help you with the CMS setup, cloning the repository and deploying your project using [Netlify](https://www.netlify.com/).
+In case all you need is a copy of the repository, proceed by following the steps below.

 * Clone the repository.
 * Copy `.env.example` to `.env` and set the environment variables.
 Copy them from the [Netlify build configuration](https://app.netlify.com/sites/leanwebkit/settings/deploys#build-environment-variables) or ask your tech lead.
 * Run app in development mode (`npm run dev`), see [scripts](#scripts).